Killusions/bun-db-to-frontend-type-safety/README.md

 # Bun DB to frontend type-safety

 Example project combining bun's full-stack dev server with tRPC and drizzle, deriving frontend types from the DB schema.
-Includes an example start of an auth solution.
+Includes an example start of an auth solution and a Vue frontend integrated as a bun plugin (works for bundler and dev server).

 To install dependencies: